Videos, Books, Articles, and More

 Jen is a contributor to blogs all over the internet.
 She's also interviewed and been interviewed by guest bloggers.
 Some of her recent posts and interviews are listed here.

-NEW: Which Responsive Design Framework Is Best?
+Which Responsive Design Framework Is Best?
 Of Course, It Depends.
 Published March 2017.

 Recently, Jen had the honor of interviewing Steve Krug, author of "Don't Make Me Think!", about mobile usability, Mac vs PC, and much more.